-A couple of examples: As a recent paper from India shows, GLUBS together with AI/ML could lead to dramatically new and better ways to monitor marine life of reefs.
+A couple of examples: As a recent paper from India shows, GLUBS together with AI/Machine Learning could lead to dramatically new and better ways to monitor marine life of reefs.
 The COVID pause literature could help identify areas where reduction of ambient noise improves the status of cetacean species.

 Some success appears to have been achieved with public understanding and engagement.
-With Terry Collins (Toronto), two news releases chronicled the work of the IQOE and both received wide and accurate coverage: News Release 2, Global Library of Underwater Biological Sounds, "GLUBS," will help monitor changing marine life (here) 17 Feb 2022 e) Who are the outcomes benefitting?
+With Terry Collins (Toronto), three news releases chronicled the work of the IQOE and each received wide and accurate coverage:

+News Release 3: Do Fish Bay at the Moon?
+Can Their Odd Songs Identify Hawaiian Mystery Fish?
+Eavesdropping Scientists Progress in Recording Understanding Ocean Soundscapes 26 April 2023 News Release 2, Global Library of Underwater Biological Sounds, "GLUBS," will help monitor changing marine life (here) 17 Feb 2022 e) Who are the outcomes benefitting?
 Are there equity issues?